ruffle-rs/ruffle/tests/README.md

 ignore = false # If true, ignore this test.
 Please comment why, ideally link to an issue, so we know what's up known_failure = false # If true, this test is known to fail and the result will be inverted.
-When the test passes in the future, it'll fail and alert that it now passes. output_path = "output.txt" # Path (relative to the directory containing test.toml) to the expected output
+When the test passes in the future, it'll fail and alert that it now passes. output_path = "output.txt" # Path (relative to the directory containing test.toml) to the expected output log_fetch = false # If true, all network requests will be included in the output.

 # Sometimes floating point math doesn't exactly 100% match between flash and rust.
 # If you encounter this in a test, the following section will change the output testing from "exact" to "approximate"